tttor/ctrl-foundation/method/README.md

 ## taxonomy
 * source of experience
   * `model-free` (direct RL): `source= realWorld`
+    * the agent directly learns an optimal (or good) action-selection strat- egy from the collected data.
+    * may be more efficient in cases where the solution space (e.g., policy space) exhibits more regularity than the underlying dynamics
     * in robotics (cf Atari games), be aware of
       * _true_ model-free:
         trained with the **real** world